The magical blue city in the north of Morocco, the secret of Chefchaouen is definitely out – especially compared to when I first visited 13 years ago!

 Summer days bring lovely sunny and hot weather to Chefchaouen in the day, but even then, nights can be a little cool, so do bring a good sweater.

-Learn more about what to pack for your trip to Chefchaouen in the last section of this article.
+Learn more about what to pack for your trip to Chefchaouen in the last section of this article, or else check out this guide I wrote to the best time to visit Morocco.

 How Long to Spend in Chefchaouen?